-Abdulsamad Rabiu is one of the most influential men from Northern Nigeria and one of the most successful businessmen in the country.
-As the founder, chairman, and Chief Executive Officer of the famous BUA Group, a business conglomerate that deals in cement manufacturing, sugar refining, and real estate, Rabiu is now ranked as one of Nigeria’s wealthiest men with a net worth of over $4 billion, according to Forbes.
+Abdulsamad Rabiu (Born: August 4, 1960) is the founder, chairman, and Chief Executive Officer of BUA Group, a business conglomerate that deals in cement manufacturing, sugar refining, and real estate.
+The 63 year-old is ranked as one of Nigeria’s wealthiest men with a net worth of $7.6 billion, according to Forbes.

 Apart from the business moves that have enriched him so much, Abdulsamad Rabiu is also renowned for his philanthropic activities and has earned enormous respect for his love for giving back to society.